-&lt;sup>44 See section 12.2 of the Autogrill Code that is in line with application criterion 7.C.2. of the Self-Regulatory Code.
+47 See section 12.2 of the Autogrill Code that is in line with application criterion 7.C.2. of the Self-Regulatory Code.

-- (g) carry out all the additional tasks assigned by the Board of Directors; - support with the adequate investigation activities the Board of Directors' decisions concerning the approval of periodic financial reports; - (i) support with the adequate investigation activities the Board of Directors' evaluations and decisions concerning the management of risks deriving from detrimental events of which the Board of Directors has become aware; - (j) express its opinion to the Board of Directors concerning the Report on Corporate Governance and Ownership Structure, also for the purpose of describing the characteristics of the Control and Risk Management System and the evaluation of its appropriateness.
+- carried out and on the appropriateness of the Control and Risk Management System; - (f) ask the Internal Audit function to check and review specific operating areas and promptly notify the Chairperson of the Board of Statutory Auditors; - (g) carry out all the additional tasks assigned by the Board of Directors; - (h) support with the adequate investigation activities the Board of Directors' decisions concerning the approval of periodic financial reports; - (i) support with the adequate investigation activities the Board of Directors' evaluations and decisions concerning the management of risks deriving from detrimental events of which the Board of Directors has become aware48; and - (j) express its opinion to the Board of Directors concerning the Report on Corporate Governance and Ownership Structure, also for the purpose of describing the characteristics of the Control and Risk Management System and the evaluation of its appropriateness.

-Meetings and Activities in 2017 and 2018 During the Year, the Control, Risk and Corporate Governance Committee met 9 times (average length of meeting: approx. 3 hours), regularly accessed the corporate information required and, inter alia, examined:
+Meetings and Activities in 2018 and 2019 During the Year, the Control, Risk and Corporate Governance Committee met 8 times (average length of meeting: approx. 3 hours), regularly accessed the corporate information required and, inter alia: